A blissful escape up the Hudson River, locking through Champlain Canal into Lake Champlain, wishing it would never end.

 But more than anything else, it’s the hardware selections that truly distinguish the marina shower and bathroom.
 Most marinas have been around for decades.
 You rarely see new marinas being built because of all the zoning and environmental issues.
 Plus simply deciding to operate a marina requires a wildly romantic view of what marina life is all about.

 All this means that marinas are places where people have been servicing boats and marine equipment for very long periods of time.
 And during all that time, nothing has ever been thrown away.
 Boat parts are expensive, and you never know when you might need one.
-Old parts are thrown in the back of marina buildings which over time creates layers of ancient civilizations.
+Pieces removed during repairs are thrown in the back of marina buildings which over time creates layers of ancient civilizations.
 It is from all this detritus that the marina bathroom evolves.
 If anything breaks and needs replacement, an archaeological dig begins.
 Hey, here’s some old plywood we pulled off that house after the hurricane.
 Let’s use it to replace that shower stall with the hole in it.
 We can put a coat of paint on it every year, and it shouldn’t rot too much.

 That’s why in marina bathrooms, seldom do you see any two fixtures alike or anything done in a uniform matter.
 One shower stall might have no hooks on which to hang your clothes, duffel bag and towel while the one adjacent to it will have four, each one different of course.
 Every hinge on every door and every door knob is one of a kind.
 If there is a fiberglass shower stall, chances are that there is an access panel to the plumbing which is a hatch off a dead boat.